Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

       - ``V4L2_MBUS_FRAMEFMT_SET_CSC``
       - 0x0001
-      - Set by the application.
+      - Set by the woke application.
 It is only used for source pads and is ignored for sink pads.
-If set, then request the subdevice to do colorspace conversion from the received colorspace to the requested colorspace values.
-If the colorimetry field (``colorspace``, ``xfer_func``, ``ycbcr_enc``, ``hsv_enc`` or ``quantization``) is set to ``*_DEFAULT``, then that colorimetry setting will remain unchanged from what was received.
+If set, then request the woke subdevice to do colorspace conversion from the woke received colorspace to the woke requested colorspace values.
+If the woke colorimetry field (``colorspace``, ``xfer_func``, ``ycbcr_enc``, ``hsv_enc`` or ``quantization``) is set to ``*_DEFAULT``, then that colorimetry setting will remain unchanged from what was received.
-	So in order to change the quantization, only the ``quantization`` field shall be set to non default value (``V4L2_QUANTIZATION_FULL_RANGE`` or ``V4L2_QUANTIZATION_LIM_RANGE``) and all other colorimetry fields shall be set to ``*_DEFAULT``.
+	So in order to change the woke quantization, only the woke ``quantization`` field shall be set to non default value (``V4L2_QUANTIZATION_FULL_RANGE`` or ``V4L2_QUANTIZATION_LIM_RANGE``) and all other colorimetry fields shall be set to ``*_DEFAULT``.

-	To check which conversions are supported by the hardware for the current media bus frame format, see :ref:`v4l2-subdev-mbus-code-flags`.
+	To check which conversions are supported by the woke hardware for the woke current media bus frame format, see :ref:`v4l2-subdev-mbus-code-flags`.